 In this spirit, The B Team’s Guide details why CEOs are uniquely placed to make an impact on this issue along with a matrix for CEO-specific action to end modern slavery.
 This guide wasn’t just made with CEOs in mind, but in consultation with CEOs as well as experts in the field.
 Through that process three central categories of action emerged:

-- Strategic: Establishing eradicating modern slavery as a goal and embed it in company culture
+- Strategic: Establishing the eradication of modern slavery as a goal and embedding it in company culture.

 - Operational: Pursuing this goal throughout your company’s practices and operations and asking suppliers and subcontractors to do the same.

 - Persuasive: Sharing the risks and prevalence of modern slavery and the benefits of tackling it to investors, national governments, legislative bodies and the media while supporting strong and binding anti-slavery legislation.

 In addition to these three areas, the Guide emphasises the need for CEOs to work collaboratively with peers across industries, civil society leaders and governments to develop and enforce effective policies to help put an end to this crime.
 This collective action is key for business to look past short-term solutions and toward impactful and systemic change both within their companies and communities.

 While there’s been increasing concern and interest from business around tackling modern slavery, to date corporate leaders have been unsuccessful in meaningfully moving the needle to end this horrific practice.
 The B Team’s Guide seeks to help the private sector understand its responsibility and power in making a real impact on this issue and bringing freedom to those who need it most.